georgjz/raylib-project-template-with-doctest/README.md

 The file structure reflects my personal preferences.
 If it is not to your liking, it should be easy to modify all the CMake files accordingly.
 [Raylib][1] is added as a [git submodule][3], as I prefer to build certain dependencies for my projects within it, as not to "pollute" my system-wide installs with libraries that only a few repositories use.
 This is, again, personal preference.

+Consider is code to be very much WIP.
+It will get updates as I get to understand raylib better.

 ## Things That I Want to Add

 * Unit Testing